mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 1. Multiply by the absolute scale.
 The sub-steps are:

    a.
-If a scale is specified multiply the scale by 100, else set the scale to 100
+If a scale is specified, multiply the scale by 100, else set the scale to 100
    b.
 If the instrument is LOQ divide by :math:`\pi`
    c.
 Multiply the scatter workspace by the scale using :ref:`Multiply <algm-Multiply>` (and :ref:`CreateSingleValuedWorkspace <algm-CreateSingleValuedWorkspace>`)

 2. Divide by the sample volume.
 The sub-steps are:

    a.
-Calculate the sample volume based either on the user settings or on the sample information from the file.
+Calculate the sample volume based either on the user settings or the sample information from the file.
    b.
 Divide by the scatter workspace by the sample volume using :ref:`Divide <algm-Divide>` (and :ref:`CreateSingleValuedWorkspace <algm-CreateSingleValuedWorkspace>`)

 *SANSSliceEvent*
 ------------------

-The *SANSSliceEvent* algorithm creates a sliced workspaces from an event-based SANS input workspace according to the settings in the state object.
+The :ref:`SANSSliceEvent <algm-SANSSliceEvent>` algorithm creates a sliced workspaces from an event-based SANS input workspace according to the settings in the state object.
 The algorithm will extract a slice based on a start and end time which are set in the state object.
-In addition the data type, i.e. if the slice is to be taken from a sample or a can workspace can be specified.
-Note that the monitor workspace is not being sliced but scaled by the ratio of the proton charge of the sliced workspace to the full workspace.
+In addition, the data type, i.e. if the slice is to be taken from a sample or a can workspace, can be specified.
+Note that the monitor workspace is not being sliced but scaled by the ratio of the proton charge of the sliced workspace to the proton charnge of the full workspace.

-The sub=states of this algorithm are:
+The sub-states of this algorithm are:

 1. Get the start time and the end time of the time slice
 2. If the data set is from a *Can* measurement, then don't perform a slice